simpledatatools/onetable/README.md

 ## How to run the project and get started

-We will always make sure the project is easy to get started with right away.
+We will always make sure the project is easy to get started with right away so you can spend more time coding and less time fighting configurations and environment setup.
 You can clone the project and begin by going through the typical Django initiation steps noted below:

 - Make sure you are in a virtualenv (we recommend setting up a new one)
-- Install everything from requirements.txt using ```pip3 install -r requirements.txt```
+- Install everything from `requirements.txt` using ```pip3 install -r requirements.txt```
 - You will need to create a `config.py` file under `core > settings` to store your local database credentials (these are not version controlled).
 The file should contain:
 ```
 local_database = {